 First, take advantage of the opportunity to work ahead.
-The entire course is available two weeks before the first assignment is due; each Discussion Board opens two weeks before it is due.
+The entire course is available before the course formally starts; most Discussion Boards open two weeks before their assignments are due.

 Take advantage of the opportunity to work ahead and complete as many assignments in advance as you can.
 If, for example, you're a student with a chronic health condition, the work you do in advance when you're feeling well will be like money in the bank for the times later in the term when you might not be feeling well.

 Second, take advantage of the opportunity to turn in work up to one week late.
+Every student can turn in any assignment up to one week late without penalty.